 Lead Testing Program

-West Central MN Communities Action Lead Testing Program has John Pritschet, a Certified Lead Inspector, to conduct lead testing, using a new XRF machine.
+West Central MN Communities Action Lead Testing Program has Gene Wyttenback and Toby Weigand, Certified Lead Inspectors, to conduct lead testing using a new XRF machine.
 The goal of this program is to detect and help prevent exposure of children to a hazardous health-harming substance.
 Lead can have serious effects on all children, but most of all on children under the age of six.
 If your home was built before 1978, it has a higher chance of containing lead paint.

 Steps you can take right now to protect your family from lead:

 - Make sure your young children wash their hands.
 The largest problem is not from eating paint chips, but from lead dust or bare soil contaminated by lead.